luau-lang/luau/rfcs/recursive-type-restriction.md

 ## Motivation

-Luau supports reclusive type aliases, but with an important restriction: users can declare functions of recursive types, such as:
+Luau supports recursive type aliases, but with an important restriction: users can declare functions of recursive types, such as:
 ```lua
   type Tree<a> = { data: a, children: {Tree<a>} }